grnet/okeanos-LoD/CI/master/README.md

 ./create.sh <okeanos-token> <public_key_path> <private_key_path>
 ```

 each time a new pull request is merged on the branch you want to test.
 Note that, the first time
 these scripts are deployed, `destroy.sh` script need not be called.

 # Requirements
-~okeanos-LoD Fokia package.
+For everything to work properly, the following packages need to be installed:

+* `git`
+* `python-dev`
+* `virtualenv`

+# File Arrangement
+For everything to work properly, place `create.sh`, `destroy.sh` and `utils.py`inside the same directory.

+# Clarifications
+Make sure that the paths for the public and the private ssh keys are absolute and not relative paths.